 I am a regular user of the superb "Reverse Beacon Network" and whenever possible my station is set up online as a Reverse Beacon, using "CW Skimmer" (usually on 40 metres).
 The SDR receiver for this is a "Cross Country Wireless, SDR-4+" coupled with a Wellbrook ALA-1530 Active Loop Antenna at a height of 12 feet (see photo and links below).
 The CW spots are sent to RBN via "Aggregator" (see screen capture with Skimmer in action on 40M during a contest, with Skimmer Band Scope and a recent 20m RBN log).

 I have had two careers.
-I started off (after six years of study in London) working in the building industry as a chartered architect, however I retrained in my late thirties and for the last 20 years I have worked as a "special needs" school teacher (working with young people who have severe learning difficulties and in particular, promoting/developing ICT in this specialised educational field).
+I started off (after six years of study in London) working in the building industry as a chartered architect, however I retrained in my late thirties and for the last 20 years I have worked as a "special needs" school teacher (working with young people who have severe learning difficulties and in particular, promoting/developing ICT).

 I am now fully retired.
 This has given me more time to enjoy this hobby, my large family, my grandchildren and especially to spend time on my other great interest in life, playing classical piano on my beautiful, old, 1911, Stuttgart made, Schiedmayer Grand Piano (which I also tune and service).